Aymussa/Dice-and-Dungeon-/README.md

 # ⚅⚄⚃⚂⚁⚀ -Dice-and-Dungeon- ⚀⚁⚂⚃⚄⚅
-Dungeons and Dragons game base where you roll a dice to determine the outcome of your story
+Dungeons and Dragons game base where you roll a dice to determine the outcome of your story.
+When you start the game you get the chances to make your way through the dungeons by first selecting your character and then choosing a final boss to face.

 ## Table of Contents ⚀⚁⚂⚃⚄⚅
  - [⚀ Description](#description)